 How Do You Start a Vlog for Beginners?

 If you’ve been watching vlogs and thinking, “I could do that,” then you’re absolutely right.
 You don’t need a lot of money for equipment or years of video production experience.
-What you really need to start with is a good vlog camera, some creativity, and the willingness to smash that record button.
-This guide will help you with everything that you may need to start a vlog, from picking up the right equipment to making content that will make your viewers return for more.
+To start, you need a good vlog camera, some creativity, and the willingness to hit the record button.

 What Is Vlogging?